joynul24/joynul24/README.md

 ## Hi there 👋, I'm a
 ### Front End Developer

 I have been learning web development for the past few years.
-I have done more than 50+ projects (big and small) and am currently planning on doing a few big projects with API,typeScript,React JS,MongoDB etc and stuff.
+I have done more than 50+ projects just simple and attractive and am currently planning on doing a few big projects with JavaScript, API, React Js, MongoDB and Python  and stuff.
-Skills: Javascript / HTML / CSS

 - 🔭 I’m currently working on Facebook
 - 🌱 I’m currently learning JavaScript